MathieuSeraphim/SPDTransNet/README.md

 see the [further documentation](#documentation) linked below.
 Please note that [the MASS dataset](http://ceams-carsm.ca/en/mass/) is only available upon demand.

-This repository was built for mono-GPU usage on a remote server managed using SLURM.
-Examples of execution scripts can be found [here](./_6_bash_scripts), and need to be adapted to suit your situation.
+This repository was built for mono-GPU usage on a remote server managed using [Slurm](https://slurm.schedmd.com/documentation.html).
+Examples of execution scripts can be found [here](./_6_bash_scripts), and **need to be adapted** to suit your situation.
-Keep in mind that the folder to store SLURM output and error files must most likely be manually created prior to running the SLURM scripts.
-All Python scripts should be run from the repository's root, or you risk breaking imports.
+All Python scripts should be run from the repository's root, or you riFsk breaking imports.
 The execution scripts linked above can be run from anywhere.

+*Note: our script stores Slurm output and error files in a dedicated `[ROOT]/log` folder, which **must** be manually created prior to running the Slurm scripts if you are using an older version of the tool.
+This step is no longer necessary [for Slurm versions 23.02](https://stackoverflow.com/a/54487158) or above.*

 <h3 style="text-align: center;">Python environment</h3>

-This repository was built with PyTorch and PyTorch Lightning.
+This repository was built with [PyTorch 1.11](https://pytorch.org/docs/1.11/) and [PyTorch Lightning 1.9.5](https://lightning.ai/docs/pytorch/1.9.5/).

 It has been tested with Python versions 3.8.10 and 3.9.12, with the full list of used libraries available [here](./_z_miscellaneous/documentation/tested_environments).